How To Encrypt iCloud Mail in Minutes | SecureMyEmail™

 • Memoji

-If you activate Advanced Data Protection, the following will be protected with end-to-end encryption as well:
+If you activate Advanced Data Protection, the following will also be protected with end-to-end encryption:

 • iCloud Backup (including device and Messages backup)